 Fertility issues: Fertility problems are not common after treatment for Ewing tumors, but they can occur.
 Young women may have changes in menstrual periods during chemotherapy, but normal monthly cycles usually return after treatment ends.
 Boys and men may lose the ability to make sperm.
 This usually returns, but the sperm count might remain low.
 Radiation to the pelvis can also affect fertility.

 Talk to your cancer care team before treatment about the risks of infertility, and ask if there are options for preserving fertility, such as sperm banking.
-For more information, see our documents Fertility and Women With Cancer and Fertility and Men With Cancer.
+For more information, see Fertility and Women With Cancer and Fertility and Men With Cancer.

 Second cancers: Children who have been treated for Ewing tumors are at higher risk for other cancers later in life.
 Some chemotherapy drugs used to treat Ewing tumors can cause leukemia in a small fraction of children later on.
 If this occurs, it is usually within 5 years after treatment.
 A concern in those treated with radiation therapy is the development of a new cancer (usually another type of bone cancer) at the site of treatment.
 These typically begin to develop about 5 years after radiation, and the risk remains higher for many years.

 The importance of treating the Ewing tumor generally far outweighs the small increased risk of getting another cancer.
 Still, doctors are studying ways to reduce these risks while maintaining the effectiveness of current treatments.
-For more information on second cancers, see our document Second Cancers Caused by Cancer Treatment.
+For more information on second cancers, see Second Cancers Caused by Cancer Treatment.

 Long-term follow-up care for children and teens